* Ukraine's most-popular accounting software used in attack

 M.E.
 Doc is used by 80 percent of Ukrainian companies and installed on around 1 million computers in the country.
 Interior Minister Arsen Avakov said police had blocked a second cyber attack from servers hosting the software.

-Intellect Service previously denied its servers had been compromised, but when asked on Wednesday whether a backdoor had been inserted, Chief Executive Olesya Bilousova said: "Yes there was.
+The company previously denied its servers had been compromised, but when asked on Wednesday whether a backdoor had been inserted, Chief Executive Olesya Bilousova said: "Yes there was.
 And the fact is that this backdoor needs to be closed."

 Any computer on the same network as machines using M.E.Doc was now vulnerable to another attack, she said.